Estate Planning & Real Estate

 When Real Estate Avoids Probate in Pennsylvania

 Tenancy by the entirety.
-Available only to married couples, tenancy by the entirety carries the same automatic survivorship: the surviving spouse takes full ownership at the first death without probate.
-Neither spouse can sever the arrangement unilaterally or encumber the property without the other’s consent.
-It also provides a degree of creditor protection against individual judgments during life.
+Available only to married couples, tenancy by the entirety carries the same automatic survivorship.
+The surviving spouse takes full ownership at the first death without probate.
+Neither spouse can sever the arrangement unilaterally or encumber the property without the other’s consent, and it provides creditor protection against individual judgments during life.

 Life estate deed.
 A life estate deed names a remainder beneficiary who automatically receives full ownership at the life tenant’s death.
 Because the remainder interest is created when the deed is recorded, no probate is required to complete the transfer.
 The life tenant retains full use and control during their lifetime but cannot sell or mortgage the property without the remainder beneficiary’s consent.